seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

 Supported C++11 Language and Library Features
 ---------------------------------------------

-While LLVM, Clang, and LLD use C++11, not all features are available in all of the toolchains which we support.
-The set of features supported for use in LLVM is the intersection of those supported in MSVC 2013, GCC 4.7, and Clang 3.1.
+While LLVM37, Clang, and LLD use C++11, not all features are available in all of the toolchains which we support.
+The set of features supported for use in LLVM37 is the intersection of those supported in MSVC 2013, GCC 4.7, and Clang 3.1.
 The ultimate definition of this set is what build bots with those respective toolchains accept.
 Don't argue with the build bots.
 However, we have some